 Check if there is an upgrade folder for that specific version in bin/upgrade.
 If there is an upgrade.sh script, then run it, just like the example below (replace 17.09 with your new version):

 - If there is no such directory and upgrade.sh script inside that directory, then simply run:

 #do upgrade files and restart countly countly upgrade

-If you are going to upgrade from a version that was released before last version (meaning, skipping version or more), then you will need to upgrade each version one by one.
+If you are going to upgrade from a version that was released before last version (meaning, skipping version or more), then you will need to upgrade each version one by one as shown below.

 For this, first you need to download latest release and extract it on your current Countly installation and then go to countly/bin/upgrade folder and execute all consecutive upgrade scripts.

 Example: If you upgrade from 16.12 to 17.09, then you should do the following after extracting 17.09 package on top of 16.12: